lazy-ants/remote-manager/README.md

 # Remote Manager

-This tool is intended for mass management and monitoring of remote servers.
-The main idea is to get information about the status of remote servers, analyze it and provide maintenance as easily as possible.
-The main goal of the project is also to create an utility that can be quickly extended for your own needs.
-Feel free to send pull requests if you have any ideas for improving or extending the functionality.

 ## Setup

 ### 0. Preparation

-You will need to setup docker in order to use this tool.
+You need to install docker and optionally docker compose in order to use this tool.

 ### 1. Clone project